jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 As you can see from the relationships built into [Multitenancy](0130-multitenancy.md) in SaaStack, by default, a `Subscription` is related one-to-one with a `Organization` (or per tenant).

 > This is simply the default, and can be changed for your product.
-For example if you provide a concept like "projects" in your product and and organization can have several distinct projects, and you wanted a billing subscription defined for each "project".
+For example if you provide a concept like "projects" in your product and organization can have several distinct projects, and you wanted a billing subscription defined for each "project".
 Its might not be common, but it is a possibility.

 Through this API, end-users (members of an organization, by default) can perform various actions, like upgrade, downgrade, cancel, and view invoices for their billing subscription.